 Stress is the emotional and physical strain caused by our response to pressure from the outside world.
 It is almost impossible to live without some stress and for most of us a certain amount of stress gives a sense of excitement, incentive and enables us to achieve.
 If however stress becomes out of control, it may harm our health, relationships and enjoyment of life.
 Common stress reactions, when things get too much can be mental, such as tension, irritability, inability to concentrate, feeling tired all the time and having trouble sleeping.

 We may also suffer physical symptoms such as headache, feeling sick, tightening of muscles which might lead to pain, visiting the toilet frequently.
 Different reactions vary from person to person.

 Over-eating, drinking, smoking, drug abuse and other addictions can be a symptom of stress.
 They allow a temporary escape, but do not solve the underlying problem.
 If you are suffering from stress there are many self-help techniques you can try, Google: ‘suffering from stress’, for some ideas to try can try or of course speak to your doctor.

-The NHS Direct definition of stress is as follows:
+The NHS Choices definition of stress is as follows:

 What is Stress

 Stress is the feeling of being under too much mental or emotional pressure.